goschtl/zope/megrok.z3cform.tabular/trunk/src/megrok/z3cform/tabular/README.txt

    >>> grok.testing.grok_component('name', Name)
    True

-Ok now we can call the ´FormTableView´ on the container.
+Ok now we can call the FormTableView on the container.
 We should see a table with three rows and two columns.
-There is a default ´Cancel´ button and our custom ´ChangeWorkflowState´button.
+There is a default Cancel button and our custom ChangeWorkflowState button.

   >>> from zope.publisher.browser import TestRequest
   >>> request = TestRequest()